 In an effort to stop the killing and deaths of these animals due to overpopulation.

-At the end of December 2014, OK-SNIP will be moving to 4 Spring Coulee Road in Okanogan next to Animal Foster Care Cat Shelter.
+At the end of December 2014, OK-SNIP moved to 4 Spring Coulee Road in Okanogan next to Animal Foster Care Cat Shelter.

 Accomplishments From 2009 through 2014